zpoint/CPython-Internals/Interpreter/frame/frame.md

 ##### f_back

-**f_back** is a pointer which points to the previous frame, it makes a the related frame a single linked list
+**f_back** is a pointer which points to the previous frame, it makes the related frames a single linked list

 	import inspect